emacsmirror/bufferfile/README.md

 ### Hook functions

-The *bufferwizard* package provides customizable hook variables that allow users to execute functions before and after renaming or deleting files.
+The *bufferfile* package provides customizable hook variables that allow users to execute functions before and after renaming or deleting files.
 These hooks can be used to integrate additional logic, such as logging, or updating dependent buffers.

 #### Hooks for Renaming Files